Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 2. **RB1_zonalStatisticsProcessing.py** - Script to calculate statistics on the specified raster(s) for each of the polygons in the buffer shapefile.

   Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
 Run the script in Arc Python.
-Allow script to run completely before moving on to the next script.
-This script does the following:
+Allow script to run completely before moving on to the next.
+It does the following:
-    a.
-Reads user-specified inputs from Step 1
+    1. Reads user-specified inputs from Step 1
-    b.
-Sets up the folder structure in the specified directory
+    2. Sets up the folder structure used by other scripts in this version
-    c.
-Reprojects the zone and HUC polygons as needed
+    3. Reprojects the zone and HUC polygons as needed to ensure spatial consistency
-    d.
-Calculates the mean value for each zone in the zone shapefile (broken up by section)
+    4. Calculates the mean value for each zone in the zone shapefile (broken up by section)
-    e.
-Joins all of the sections and elminiates duplicate features
+    5. Joins all of the sections and elminiates duplicate features
-    f.
-Adds -9999 values for zones that are not assigned any value
+    6. Adds -9999 values for zones that are not assigned any value
-    g.
-Calculates the areas for the buffer polygons in the shapefile
+    7. Calculates the areas for the buffer polygons in the shapefile
-    h.
-Outputs the specified spatial statistic for all of the buffers as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\riparianBuffers\gisTables\forest_50ft.dbf`).
+    8. Outputs the specified spatial statistic for all of the buffers as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\riparianBuffers\gisTables\forest_50ft.dbf`).
-    i.
-Outputs the polygon areas as a `.dbf` file.
+    9. Outputs the polygon areas as a `.dbf` file.

   Example output: